*Do you feel unloved?

 Every day, Imgar would mischievously ask, “Have you found anything in the Bible yet my sister Cristina that what I do is wrong?’
 Every day, I had to say, “No, Imgar.”
 So each day she thought she was safe!

 But one day when she asked me I could answer, ‘Yes Imgar!
 I have found in the Bible that what you do is – not right!
 Imgar was flabbergasted!’

-By the time you have finished reading The Skinny Soul you will know the size, wealth, and health of the most precious possession you have!
+By the time you have finished reading my latest book The Skinny Soul you will know the size, health, and wealth of the most precious possession you have!